mathkimchi/singularity/DEVLOG.md

 but I realized that there isn't really an old Singularity to compare it to, since I am still working on the first MVP.
 I guess I can call this the reignition stage of the development era.

+2025-09-20 11:24AM

+The crates I need are:
+- UI
+  - Current one is good
+- SDE
+- STTK
+- Some tabs (standard tabs)
+- Sporg (but this is kind of a mess as well, might need to start it from scratch.)
+- and the common just for help

+2025-10-09 2:20AM

+I will delete unnecessary crates.